 Some States and Companies Have Broader Definitions

 Some states have statutes that prohibit discrimination or harassment on the basis of whether a person is a smoker.
-A handful of states, including Wisconsin and New York, along with some private companies have laws or policies that prohibit discrimination and harassment based on arrest records or convictions.
+According to the National Employment Law Project, 35 states and over 150 cities have laws that prohibit discrimination based on arrest records or convictions.

-A few others prohibit discrimination in relation to a person's receipt of public assistance.
-The District of Columbia prohibits discrimination on the basis of marital status, personal appearance, family responsibilities, matriculation, or political affiliation.
+A few other states prohibit discrimination in relation to a person's receipt of public assistance.
+The District of Columbia prohibits discrimination on the basis of marital status, personal appearance, family responsibilities, or political affiliation.